barunGambhir/Tales/README.md

 ## Installation

-To use [Your Web App Name], follow these steps:
+To use Tales, follow these steps:

 1. Clone this repository: `git clone https://github.com/barunGambhir/Tales.git`
 2. Change directory to /frontend